paritytech/capi/docs/Quick_Start.md

 ## Configs

 To begin interacting with any chain, we must first have a [config](Configs.md).
-The attaining of a config will differ depending on whether we know the exact chain(s) with which we're going to interact.
+The process of attaining a config differs depending on whether we know the exact chain(s) with which we're going to interact.

 ### Static

-Static configs are always preferable if you know the chains with which your program will interact; static configs are encoded with chain-specific type information so that invalid usage results in compile-time errors.
+We use "static" configs when we know the chain(s) with which our program interacts; **static configs are encoded with chain-specific type information so that invalid usage results in compile-time errors**.

-Chain maintainers may provide configs (among other utilities).
+3rd parties such as chain proprietors and communities may provide configs (among other [Effects](Effects.md) and utilities) external to Capi.
 One such example is that of Polkadot.

 ```ts
 import { config as polkadot } from "@capi/polkadot";
 ```

+> Deno users can reference this via `https://deno.land/x/capi-polkadot/mod.ts`
+> Node users can install via `@capi/polkadot`

-This config encapsulates all of the discovery values (RPC URLs), flight-critical constants (Ss58 prefix, misc.) and static typing of the Polkadot relay chain.
+This `config` encapsulates discovery values (RPC URLs and chain specs), flight-critical constants (Ss58 prefix, misc.) and static typing of the Polkadot relay chain.

-In some cases––if there is no standard config––one can [generate a config](./Configs.md#custom-configs).
+If there is no standard, community-provided config, one can [generate a config](./Configs.md#custom-configs).

 ### Dynamic